-The main cause of gum disease is plaque, which builds on teeth during every day wear and activity.
-Over time, plaque can infect the gums and cause swelling, chronic halitosis, and bleeding after brushing and flossing.
+The warning signs of this include swelling, chronic halitosis, and bleeding after you brush your teeth and floss.
 If these symptoms persist over long periods of time, ask a dentist to determine if you have periodontal disease.

 If gum disease is not treated quickly, it can cause tooth decay and eventual loss.
 Abscesses can form on the teeth by the roots, leading to potential bone loss and further infections.
 These can lead infected gums to separate from the teeth.

 The American Academy of Periodontology lists several factors that can increase your risk of developing periodontal disease: